This page covers the new driveline format introduced along SuperTuxKart 0.7

 First of all you need one mesh to be the main driveline.
 This is the main way the AI should be driving.
 The mesh can be created either by manually extruding ..., or by using curves (as described in the track making tutorial).
-Add a game logic property called 'type' and give it the value 'main-driveline'.
+Select type 'main-driveline' from the object type dropdown.

-This mesh must not be closed (see picture).
+This mesh must be made of quads, and must not be closed (see picture).
 To indicate the start point and therefore the direction in which the karts should be driving, add a single vertex with an edge to each of the two start points - see picture.
 The track exporter will export all the quads in this mesh including the implicit quad that connects the end to the beginning.
 Then it will add a graph describing this loop.
 Each track must have exactly one main driveline.

 Note that the additional two vertices are completely ignored, they are only used to indicate where to start.

 For proper lap counting you also have to define an 'activate' property which specifies which check line to activate (see checklines below)